chudley/manatee/docs/working-on-manatee.md

     # seq 1 3 | while read peer; do node --abort-on-uncaught-exception \
         backupserver.js -f devconfs/sitter$peer/backupserver.json \
         > /var/tmp/backupserver$peer.log 2>&1 & done

+Running a snapshotter process for each peer in the cluster can be done like so:

+    # seq 1 3 | while read peer; do node --abort-on-uncaught-exception \
+        snapshotter.js -f devconfs/sitter$peer/snapshotter.json \
+        > /var/tmp/snapshotter$peer.log 2>&1 & done

 ### Clearing the cluster